-When traveling to Bali with kids, finding a nanny in Bali can be daunting.
-Having recommendations from other families helps to ease any doubts you may have about finding a nanny to suit your family.
+When travelling to Bali with kids, hiring a nanny in Bali can be daunting.
+Especially if you are travelling to Bali with a baby, having recommendations from other families helps to ease any doubts you may have about finding a nanny to suit your family and help with any Bali babysitting services needs.
 We first met Berta, one of our nannies, on our September 2012 Bali trip after I had booked her to help us with Charlotte, who was 23 months at the time.

 We have since used Berta, Debbie, Tati and Kadek to help us with the kids over the last 4 trips to Bali.
 They are all amazing with the kids and can all swim, have first aid and CPR.
-The girls have since set up Bali Sitters Studio by themselves which is fantastic and I love helping support local women to do it themselves!
-All the money goes directly back to the girls and their families rather only receiving a percentage from a sitting service.
+Going direct through Berta, rather than using nanny service Bali, means that all the money goes directly back to the girls and their families rather only receiving a percentage from a sitting service.

 How do nannies help us?